kimtonyhyun/analysis/README.md

 analysis
 ========

-Repository for code that is specific to the strategy-shifting experiment at Herrin.
+See [docs/README](docs/README.md) for an introduction to the codebase.

-Basic formatting of data objects:
-- Movies: `[height width time]`
-- Traces: `[time cell-idx]`
-- Cell images: `[height width cell-idx]`

 Some required toolboxes:
 - Bioinformatics toolbox: for `MultiDay` instantiation (uses `graphconncomp`)